 Though, not always necessary tools are a major part of the furniture painting business.
 Many pieces are old and in need of sanding or repairs.
 Here is a list of some of my most used tools as well as links to each.

-2. Dewalt Orbital Sander – when refinishing furniture you often find yourself sanding to bare wood this is my go to, number one sander to get the job done.
+2. Dewalt Orbital Sander – when refinishing furniture you often find yourself sanding to bare wood.
+This is my go to, number one sander to get the job done.
 An example of where I sanded an entire piece would be the Rags to Riches Desk Makeover.

 3. Measuring Tape – for obvious reasons.